textpattern/textpattern.github.io/tags/article_custom.md

 : **Default:** `0`.

 `exclude="article id(s) or field(s)"` <span class="footnote warning">v4.7.0+</span>
-: Exclude a specific article or list of articles (each ID separated by a comma) or the articles with matching fields (author, category etc).
+: Exclude a specific article or list of articles (each ID separated by a comma), or the articles with matching fields (author, category, etc.).
 : **Default:** unset.

 `expired="boolean"/"date"` <span class="footnote warning">v4.7.0+</span>